bovkun/knowledgebase/README.md

 PREFACE
 -------

-This document defines the XML syntax required by LuxuryRealEstate.com for automatic submission of listings.
+This document defines the XML syntax required by LuxuryRealEstate.com for the automatic submission of listings.

 __Intended Audience__